nordic-institute/X-Road/doc/Manuals/ug-ss_x-road_6_security_server_user_guide.md

 3. Locate the certificate file from the local file system and click OK.
 After importing the certificate, the "Request" record under the authentication key's row is replaced with the information from the imported certificate.
 By default, the certificate is imported in the “Saved” (see Section [5.2.2](#522-registration-states-of-the-authentication-certificate)) and “Disabled” states (see Section [5.3](#53-validity-states-of-certificates)).

-<div id="33-registering-the-security-server-in-the-x-road-governing-authority" class="anchor"></div>
-## 3.3 Registering the Security Server in the X-Road Governing Authority
+### 3.3 Registering the Security Server in the X-Road Governing Authority

 To register the security server in the X-Road governing authority, the following actions must be completed.